This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Preheat the oven to 325°F (160°C).
 Grease or spray the cups of a 12-cup muffin pan with nonstick cooking spray.

-- In a a medium bowl, combine the nut butter, coconut sugar, boiling water, cocoa powder and optional vanilla until blended and glossy.
+- In a a medium bowl, combine the nut butter, coconut sugar, boiling water, cocoa powder and optional vanilla and salt until blended and glossy.

 - Stir in the flaxseed meal (the mixture should be thick, but if it is especially stiff, add a little bit more water).